-IV infusion or IV therapy certificate programs for licensed practical nurses (LPNs) or nursing students prepare students to receive IV certification from a state board of vocational nursing or similar organization.
+IV infusion or IV therapy certificate programs for licensed practical nurses (LPNs) or nursing students prepare these individuals to receive IV certification from a state board of vocational nursing or similar organization.
 Students in an IV therapy certificate program learn how to initiate and maintain the most common types of IV therapies for patients within healthcare facilities.
 Usually the program is one single course.

 Intravenous (IV) therapy is used in medical facilities as a means of transporting fluids or liquid medication directly into the veins of a patient.
 An IV therapy certificate course includes both didactic lectures and practical, hands-on training.
 Topics covered include: